rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 The first node of a section is unique to that section.
 That is, two non-empty sections always have different first nodes.

-That is, because no node event being used to open more than one section.
+That is, because no node event can open more than one section.

 <!-- ======================================================================= -->
-## why no loose type-2 definition?
+## why a strict type-2 definition?

 Would it be reasonable to loosely define a type of section as "begins with the 'next subsequent' node" instead of the above strict definition (i.e.